-Analysis of symbolic meaning as an expression of malay cultural values in the malay ornaments of the Asserayah Al-Hasyimiyah Palace, Siak Sri Indrapura Regency
+Analysis of symbolic meaning as an expression of Malay cultural values in the Malay ornaments of the Asserayah Al-Hasyimiyah palace, Siak Sri Indrapura Regency

 Authors